-All students must complete at least their last 45 credits at NewSchool to fulfill residency requirements for a degree.
+All students must complete at least their last 45 credits at NewSchool to fulfill residency requirements for a degree, Bachelor of Architecture student must completed at least 90 credits of which 45 must be upper division.
 Students with extenuating circumstances may file a petition with the senior academic administrator of the academic unit in order to complete a limited number of these final credits outside of NewSchool.